 To double your hanging space without an entire renovation, you can buy these inexpensive closet expanders.

 Here, shelves are hung upside down so the brackets become shelf dividers.
+Brilliant!

 This next one is a great idea if you keep a lot of wrapping paper around, but it could also be used for other items.
-I’m thinking sports equipment, tennis rackets, skis, skateboards, stray gold clubs, or camera equipment such as tripods.
+I’m thinking of sports equipment, tennis rackets, skis, skateboards, stray gold clubs, or camera equipment such as tripods.
 Or cleaning supplies like brooms and mops, or vacuum attachments.

-Create a pretty mini office with just a few shelves and some useful accessories.
+You can easily create a pretty mini office with just a few shelves and some useful accessories.

-Organize your filing cabinet by color.
+Organize your filing cabinet by color-coded folders.

 No space for a filing cabinet?
 Use a multifunctional piece of furniture.
 This could double as a coffee table or extra bench seating.

 Or to use very minimal space, try one of these expanding file boxes.
 A friend suggested this to me and I’ve been using this idea ever since.
 Use 1 box for each year.
 Genius!

 And how cute is this little mini office on wheels?

 Keeping the little from taking over a space is always tricky.
 They havea way of creeping back in.
 Here are some ideas for sunglasses, keys, remote controls, chargers, mail, etc.